Who Am I?

 In addition I intend to avail myself and the information provided on this website as a free source of reference to all and sundry.

 I have hiked and climbed extensively in the past but in the days when using a gps device was not so commonplace.
 In regard to this blogsite unless the journey is recorded by gps then it will not be included.
-All ascents are primarily recorded by a GPS device and then automatically uploaded to my travel accounts namely Wikiloc and Kamoot.
-Routes are then cross loaded onto my ViewRanger and Peakbagger accounts to further record the ascents in an OS format and to record the peaks by way of a formal list.
+All ascents are primarily recorded by a GPS device and then automatically uploaded to my travel accounts namely Wikiloc and Komoot.
+Routes are then cross loaded onto my Peakbagger and Outdoor Active accounts record the ascents in an OS format and to record the peaks by way of a formal list.
 All of the aforementioned sites have a route search and gpx download capability but I find the best download site is Wikiloc as it has the facility to download compact gpx files with only 500 track points.
 This allows any route to be uploaded to any web based mapping system or gps device which have trackpoint limits.
 The gpx files available on all sites are the routes I have actually taken on that particular peak with any associated diversions.
 Should you have any problems with any downloads or wish further information then please contact me.

 My Recording Forums - Links take you to my homepages.

 Peakbagger - Is my primary peak bagging site which has a multitude of world wide and UK ascent lists.
 I embed Peakbagger lists within the thread of this site.
 However it has very limited photo uploading facilities, normally one per entry.

 Wikiloc - Is a world wide multi activity travelogue site which I use as a route resource and for logging my monthly and annual hiking statistics .
 This also has limited photo upload facilities (6 per entry).